lvcca/ai-orchestrator/README.md

   method: "GET",
   headers: {
     "Content-Type": "application/json",
-    "task": "Using only the FileSystemApi tools what groups exist on the machine ?", "id": crypto.randomUUID()
+    "task": "Using only the FileSystemApi tools or system commands list the files in the current directory .", "id": crypto.randomUUID()
   }
 })